spark-brc/2020_swatmf_pest/README.md

 jupyter notebook
 ```

 A browser window with a Jupyter notebook instance should open.
+Yay!